yokoffing/NextDNS-Config/README.md

 .loan
 .loans
 .ooo
-.rest
 .sbs
 .wang
-.webcam

 ```

-:stop_sign: Here are additional TLDs you may block, but you may need to [allowlist](https://github.com/yokoffing/NextDNS-Config#allowlist-white_check_mark) sites on occasion:
+:stop_sign: Below are additional TLDs you may block, but you may need to [allowlist](https://github.com/yokoffing/NextDNS-Config#allowlist-white_check_mark) sites on occasion.

 <details>